mariobrusarosco/design-system/readme.md

+# Design System

+### Stack

-## Design System
+Design System is made with:

+- Vite
+- React
+- Storybook

+## Project: One Word

+### Stack

+One word's Component are made with:

+- shadcn/ui
+- React
+- Tailwind CSS

-Documentation coming soon...
+More documentation coming soon...